ubco-cmps/phys111_course/class/final.md

 =======================
 ## Logistics

-The final exam will:
+Here are some details about the final exam:

-- be conducted on Canvas in the same format of a Test.
+- It will be conducted on PrairieLearn in the same basic format as a Test
+- You will not be able to start the exam unless you are in the room physically

+- You will need a password to begin
-- be scheduled exam during the official scheduled time
+- Be scheduled exam during the official scheduled time
-- be expected to join a Collaborate Ultra session, and then split off into breakout rooms according to your tutorial sections for invigilation (I will invigilate the tutorial exempt students).
+- Be expected to join a Collaborate Ultra session, and then split off into breakout rooms according to your tutorial sections for invigilation (I will invigilate the tutorial exempt students).
-- have the same rules as Tests (but no test window).
+- Have the same rules as Tests.
-- have a time limit of 2 hours and 30 minutes.
+- Have a time limit of 2 hours and 30 minutes.
-- include multiple choice questions (similar to Tests).
+- Include multiple choice questions (similar to Tests).
-- include short answer questions (similar to final/midterm practice Qs).
+- Include short answer questions (similar to final/midterm practice Qs).
-- include some long answer questions (similar to practice final/midterm Qs)
+- Include some long answer questions (similar to practice final/midterm Qs)
-- require you to solve some problems with symbols/algebra.
+- Require you to solve some problems with symbols/algebra.
 - NOT include questions on deriving formulas.
-- have some choice (not a lot) in which problems you can choose to do.
+- Have some choice (not a lot) in which problems you can choose to do.

 ## Final exam rules